inseven/incontext/README.md

 - The current `resolve` implementation is hand-tuned and isn't guaranteed to work with new document types
 - Detect circular rendering dependencies
 - Build failures with `--watch` cause the command to exit
+- Show progress when rendering by default instead of logging for every file

 ### Improvements